Michi (film): Production

 The project was conceived by Toei producers Gorô Kusakabe and Tatsuo Honda, both of whom were fans of the original film.
 They asked Koreyoshi Kurahara to direct, knowing that he drew inspiration from French filmmakers.
 Kurahara was concerned that the original film, made only a decade after World War II, could not be adapted to a Japan that had become prosperous in the bubble era.
 However, when he read the original novel, he changed his mind and agreed to direct.
-Kurahara wanted to portray the people around the main characters in detail, rather than focus solely on the key relationships as in the original.
+Kurahara wanted to portray the side characters in detail, rather than focus solely on the key relationships as in the original.
+Screenwriter Hirō Matsuda was chosen due to the acclaim for his previous film, Gray Sunset.

 Originally, the creative team wanted to hire Ken Takakura for the lead role, which would have reteamed Takakura with Kurahara after the massive success of Antarctica.
 This was later changed to Tatsuya Nakadai, as Takakura's fee had risen to ¥30 million per film, plus a commission of 2% of the distribution revenue, the highest amount ever paid to a Japanese actor at the time.

 Michi marked the second collaboration between director Kurahara and Tatsuya Nakadai, following Safari 5000 (1969).
 Nakadai had been a fan of Jean Gabin, who portrayed the protagonist in the original, since he was young.
 As a result, Nakadai struggled with preparation for the role from the time he accepted it until filming began.
 He later said, "If you think about it, it's similar to how many different actors play Hamlet.
 I know I'll be compared to Gabin, but I'll just play the role with my own color."
 He also said, "Now that I'm 53, I can really understand the feelings of a man who is at the crossroads of his career and family life.
 I don't think you can understand the craziness of a young woman who comes in like the wind until you're this old.
 This time, I want to play a completely passive role and express the confusion of a clumsy man.
 I feel happy to be able to play the role of the great Gabin.”

 Filming began in December 1985.
 Shooting took place across Japan, including the prefectures of Niigata, Aomori, Aichi, Osaka, Wakayama, Tottori and Yamaguchi.
 Specific shooting locations included Tottori, Yonago, Nagoya, Shimonoseki and Tokyo, as well as nighttime filming in Kabukichō, Shinjuku.
 Production was briefly suspended around February 20, but resumed on March 20, and wrapped in late May 1986.
 Post-production was completed by the following month.

 Miwako Okamura was reportedly difficult to work with, refusing to come out of her hotel room and complaining of headaches.
 Producer Gorô Kusakabe later wrote, "Being with an actress who has been pampered since she was a teenager when she didn't know much about anything is much more tiring than dealing with a Hiroshima yakuza.”